Pulkit3108/COVID-19-Data-Fetcher-and-Notifier/README.md

 The Final directory contains the final version of the project.
 Start xampp server, in htdocs make folder csf_ninjas put all the files from the FINAL directory and then visit http://localhost/csf_ninjas/index.html When you open the index.html page if you wish to see the map please let the page load for atleast 1 minute.
 The red markers indicate the places where the virus become severe !

+to run the python codes you need to: pip install bs4 pip install plyer pip install tabulate

 First we imported notification package from plyer library so that the output will be shown as a notification bar.